Survival Guides: Basic Survival Skills

 Survival isn't just about skill—it's about being prepared for the unexpected.

-Deep in the forest, facing the wrath of nature, or just stocking up for any emergency, a survival guidebook can be the difference between life and death.
+Deep in the forest, facing nature's wrath, or just stocking up for any emergency, a survival guidebook can be the difference between life and death.

 In an age where it is more adventurous to go into the wilds than ever, and disaster can occur at any notice, having it at your beck and call has become the survival of the savviest and the most adaptable.